-If the dialysis services are provided by a non-contracted provider and you do not enroll in Medicare, then you will owe the difference between the non-contracted provider's billed charges and the payment we will make for the covered services.
+If the dialysis services are provided by a non-contracted provider then you will owe the difference between the non-contracted provider's billed charges and the payment we will make for the covered services.
 See Allowed Amount in Important Plan Information for more information.

-Emergency Room Care
+Emergency Room